 Well, I guess there has been little to report during the last few days.
 But, there is a good reason for it… We treated ourselves to some really lazy days in Medan, Sumatra.

 After our Taiwan backpacking trip, and a few hot days in Hong Kong filled with golf and Sevens, it was clear to us: We needed to stay in one place for a few days at a time.
 In a beautiful hotel room.
 So, we decided on the Ibis (a great value for our money!) in Medan to plan our Sumatra trip.

 During our layover in Kuala Lumpur, we compiled a list of places that we wanted to see.
 The only question was just where we should start, and for how long we want to stay in one place.

 Since we arrived late at night, we spent our first morning sleeping in.
-Afterwards we enjoyed a great breakfast, and then had to catch up on our laundry.
+Afterward, we enjoyed a great breakfast and then had to catch up on our laundry.